 - You are unvaccinated or not up-to-date with COVID-19 vaccinations –OR–

 - You have a health condition or other factors that increase risk.
 These include obesity, asthma, diabetes, lack of physical activity, smoking, mental health conditions such as depression, being of a racial/ethnic minority, and more.
-Learn more about medical conditions that increase the risk of serious illness from COVID-19.
+Learn more about factors that increase the risk of serious illness from COVID-19.
 Click here for more information on mental health and mood conditions.

 Tribal COVID-19 Treatments Access Tool

-For more information about COVID-19 treatments and help with finding treatment, call the statewide COVID-19 hotline at 833-422-4255.
+For more information and help with finding COVID-19 medications, call the California Department of Public Health Call Center at 833-422-4255.

-The statewide call center is open 7 days a week:
+The statewide call center is open 5 days a week:

 - Monday-Friday, 8:00 AM to 5:00 PM Pacific Time